-Child custody determinations are often the most difficult processes a divorcing parent will have to undertake.
-Splitting up a family unit and deciding where a child will live can be heart wrenching.
-Child custody laws differ somewhat from state to state, although federal law requires states to honor and enforce the custody orders issued by other states.
+Child custody determinations are often among the most difficult processes for divorcing parents.
+Splitting up a family unit and deciding where a child will live is heart-wrenching.
+Child custody laws differ somewhat from state to state.
+However, federal law requires states to honor and enforce the custody orders issued by other states.

 State Child Custody Laws at a Glance

-While state child custody laws differ somewhat from state to state, they all have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), with the exception of Massachusetts.
-This act protects custody orders from other states in an effort to prevent child abduction and other custody problems that cross state lines.
+Child custody laws differ from state to state.
+But all states have adopted the Uniform Child Custody Jurisdiction and Enforcement Act (UCCJEA), except Massachusetts.
+This act ensures the enforcement of child custody orders from other states to prevent child abduction and other custody problems that cross state lines.

 Child Custody: Examples of State Laws

 The following examples illustrate how custody laws vary in different states: